 We have already seen how FRs can impact thyroid health (thyroid health is closely linked to fat loss/gain).
 But there may be a more direct link between FR and obesity.

 There is evidence linking prenatal PBDE exposure to metabolic issues in offspring.
 PBDE is shown to accumulate in fat tissue and alter insulin signalling - which can increase the likelihood of obesity (31).

 This finding was supported by an animal study that fund FR exposure at prenatal stages led to the development of obesity and insulin resistance in adulthood (32).
 Further studies linked FR exposure to increased risk of Metabolic Syndrome (33).

-High levels of flame retardants in human blood is strongly related to lower intelligence and attention rates (34).
+High levels of flame retardants in human blood are strongly related to lower intelligence and attention rates (34).
 But the biggest concern is around prenatal exposure to FR, as that is associated with higher hyperactivity scores in children (35), and ADHD issues (36).

 One human studies looked at PBDE maternal serum levels measured at 16 weeks of gestation and compared it to IQ and behavioural scores of the children at 5 years of age.
 The researchers concluded that PBDE exposure while in the womb negatively impacted the child’s IQ and behaviour scores later in life.
 They also suggested that these flame retardants may be developmental neurotoxins (37).

 Of great concern is a study done by scientists at UC David MIND institute.
 The scientists found that even tiny amounts of PBDE damaged neural mitochondria.
 These are essentially the power plants of our brain.
 Damage done here literally reduces brain powder.